Quintez1/azure-compute-networking/README.md

 - Create a Windows 10 Virtual Machine (VM):

-In the Azure Portal, select "Virtual machines" from the left-hand menu and click "Add".
+Select "Virtual machines" from the left-hand menu in the Azure Portal and click "Add".
 Choose the Resource Group you created earlier.
 Enter a name for the VM (e.g., Windows10VM).
 Select "Windows 10 Pro" as the image.